Wild: 10 years

 - Muntjacs are a tiny species of deer with reddish brown fur.
 They are native to southern China and Taiwan.
 However, a small feral population exists in England.

 - Both males and females have tusk-like canine teeth.
 These are used for fighting for mates or for protection from predators.
-Males also have small antlers that grow to 4 inches long at the most.
+Males also have small antlers, about 4 inches long at the most.

 - Reeve’s Muntjac, as well as other species of muntajc deer, are sometimes called barking deer.
 This name comes from the loud, sharp barking noises they make.
 They bark if they spot a predator and as a form of communication.